Third-string QB Riley Leonard shines as Colts beat Bengals 41-14 in preseason finale

 Jalen Rivers at guard and could start opener

-Jalen Rivers started at right guard for the Bengals.
+Jalen Rivers started at right guard for the Bengals and played 23 snaps.
 With Lucas Patrick and Cody Ford dealing with undisclosed injuries, and Cordell Volson having season-ending shoulder surgery, Rivers, a fifth-round draft choice and converted tackle, is the likely Week 1 starter at the position.

+“I’ll have to assess the tape," Taylor said when asked about Rivers' performance.
+“I just thought he needed a little more playing time as a rookie.”

 Injuries